lippoliv/paperlessngx-to-sevdesk/README.md

       # Optional: The document type id to filter for (probably you just want invoices to be uploaded)
       # PAPERLESSNGX_FILTER_DOCUMENT_TYPE_ID: 1

+      # Optional: Port to listen for PaperlessNGX webhooks (disabled not unset)
+      # PAPERLESSNGX_WEBHOOK_PORT: 3000

       # You can get token from user management screen (https://my.sevdesk.de/admin/userManagement)
       SEVDESK_TOKEN: "..."